 Developing public transport to reduce energy impact

-Step up use of renewable energy
+Step up use of renewable energy for sustainable mobility

 The number of customer interviews conducted in Bordeaux during the tender won by Keolis in 2009 for the management of the urban transport network.